fulcanelly/Circuits/README.md

-# Cicuits
+# Circuits

-What is it ?
+## What is it ?

-It's a logic gates builder inspired by [Current Circuit Builder]
+It's a logic gates builder inspired by [Current Circuit Builder](https://m.apkpure.com/current-circuit-builder/tobbe.android.current)

 # TODO